- Master of Science in Computer Science (MSc)

 The Master's program in computer science provides an opportunity to explore the breadth and depth of advanced knowledge in the discipline.
 Students benefit from a selection of advanced courses and a chance to pursue research that aligns with their interests and aspirations.

-A graduate student will normally be admitted to the co-operative program option after completion of three full graduate courses for a starting date in May.
+A graduate student will normally be admitted to the co-operative program option after completion of two terms, for a starting date in May.
 Students are expected to obtain an aggregate of 80% or more and must have taken at least 4 half credit courses (excluding non-credit courses, project and thesis).

 Co-op employment for 8 months (two terms) must be successfully completed to satisfy the co-op requirement for the degree.